 After the brilliant experience in the trainee role, I later interviewed for a full time Services Administrator role.
 The day I was offered the job it felt like a dream come true and it will forever be a very special day in my heart.

 What was your experience of being a young woman and working at Young Women’s Trust?

 Having been at the front end of the service and receiving all the support I needed, it was a privilege to be at the backend of Work It Out part of making the service happen.
 I got to see first hand how young women’s voices are at the forefront of Young Women’s Trust.

-Although I was now equipped with the skills that I had developed through the years, there was still times I doubted myself.
+Although I was now equipped with the skills that I had developed through the years, there were still times I doubted myself.
 Perhaps it was my age or not fully realising my potential, but I had the best team and another supportive manager, Emma Feasey.
-I definitely feel that my voice was heard and due my lived experienced I was able to make some really meaningful contributions throughout my time here.
+I definitely feel that my voice was heard and, due to my lived experienced, I was able to make some really meaningful contributions throughout my time here.
 This made me feel like a real asset to the team as I had seen the service from both sides.